 Does Luxembourg implement an autonomous sanctions regime?

-Yes.
-Luxembourg has an autonomous sanctions regime in relation to terrorist financing, pursuant to the Law of 27 October 2010 implementing UN Security Council resolutions as well as acts adopted by the EU concerning prohibitions and restrictive measures in financial matters in respect of certain persons, entities and groups (the “Law”).
-Furthermore, the Commission de Surveillance du Secteur Financier (“CSSF”) implements its own regulations which apply to Luxembourg’s financial sector.
+Yes, by the law of October 27, 2010 relating to the implementation of UNSC resolutions as well as acts adopted by the EU concerning prohibitions and restrictive measures in financial matters in respect of certain people, entities and groups in the context of the combat against terrorist financing (the “Law”).
+Furthermore, the Commission de Surveillance du Secteur Financier (“CSSF”) implements its own Regulations applicable to Luxembourg’s financial sector.

 What is the nature of the sanctions regime in Luxembourg?